gazebosim/docs/ros_installation.md

 ### ROS 2 Galactic

-* **ROS 2 Galactic is presently end of life, and we do not recommend using this version of ROS or Gazebo.** However, if you must this version of ROS, it officially supports Gazebo Edifice.
+* **ROS 2 Galactic is presently end of life, and we do not recommend using this version of ROS.** However, if you must this version of ROS, it officially supports the also end of life Gazebo Edifice.
 * To install Gazebo Edifice simply install `ros-galactic-ros-gz` from `packages.ros.org`.
 * This package will automatically install both Gazebo